-Every year our pupil premium strategy is supplemented by money from other areas of the budget as our ultimate goal is to aid, firstly, the disadvantaged, but, secondly, the whole school.
+Every year our pupil premium strategy is supplemented by money from other areas as our goal is to aid, firstly, the disadvantaged, but, secondly, the whole school.
 We have children from many different economic backgrounds but finances can be tricky for many, many who do not meet the stated criteria for PP.